hashicorp/terraform/website/docs/configuration/resources.html.md

 in the `depends_on` argument value, because its value must be known before Terraform knows resource relationships and thus before it can safely evaluate expressions.

+The `depends_on` argument should be used only as a last resort.
+When using it, always include a comment explaining why it is being used, to help future maintainers understand the purpose of the additional dependency.

 ## Multiple Resource Instances